cloud-native-toolkit/multi-tenancy-gitops/doc/sfg-recipe.md

     ```

 >  💡 **NOTE**
-> Push the changes & sync ArgoCD this will
+> Push the changes & sync ArgoCD.

 1. Edit the Services layer `${GITOPS_PROFILE}/2-services/kustomization.yaml` by uncommenting the following lines to install the pre-requisites for Sterling File Gateway, **commit** and **push** the changes and synchronize the `services` Application in the ArgoCD console.